batmanlab/Mammo-CLIP/README.md

 ### ⚠️ WARNING: Look for `/restricted/projectnb/batmanlab/shawn24/PhD` and replace it with your own path.

+### ⚠️ WARNING: There is a plethora of pre-processing settings available for RSNA and VinDr Mammo datasets.
+We recommend using the pre-processing discussed in the following sections.
+We are not responsible for any discrepancies in the results due to different pre-processing settings.

 ## FAQ

 After going through the instruction, it is recommended to visit the following queries logged in the issues:

 * [Issue-2](https://github.com/batmanlab/Mammo-CLIP/issues/2) for any further clarification on pretraining.
 * [Issue-10](https://github.com/batmanlab/Mammo-CLIP/issues/10) for getting the embeddings.
 * [Issue-6](https://github.com/batmanlab/Mammo-CLIP/issues/6) for further clarification on the downstream tasks and corresponding datasets.
 * [Issue-13](https://github.com/batmanlab/Mammo-CLIP/issues/13) for setting up the baselines.
 * [Issue-9](https://github.com/batmanlab/Mammo-CLIP/issues/9) for problems related to BioClinincalBert from Hugging Face.

 If we hear more queries, we may add a separate FAQs in the future.

 ## Table of Contents